Last updated on May 1st, 2023

 To quote Mark Zuckerberg, “People influence people and there’s no stronger influence than a recommendation from a trusted friend.
 A trustworthy referral influences your target audience more than the most powerful broadcast message.
 A loyal referral is the Holy Grail of marketing.”

 So when potential customers hear good things about your business from people they know, not only will they pay more attention to your offerings but are also more likely to convert.
+Also, ensure that your customer service is excellent.
+You should promptly respond to customer queries about your brand and its products or services.

 But even with the best product and brand experience, your customers likely won’t bother much to proactively share positive things about your brand — unless you provide them a rewarding nudge to do so.